 A new network of healthcare for the Northern Beaches

-The new Northern Beaches Hospital will provide the local community with increased health services and more complex care delivered to contemporary standards, with modern infrastructure that supports innovation, research, teaching and clinical changes well into the future.
+Northern Beaches Hospital is providing the local community with increased health services and more complex care delivered to contemporary standards, with modern infrastructure that supports innovation, research, teaching and clinical changes well into the future.

-Mona Vale Hospital will continue to play a significant role in providing health care services to the community.
-The Hospital's role will transform post-2018 when its focus will shift to sub-acute, community health, urgent care and palliative care services in order to complement the acute care to be delivered at the new Northern Beaches Hospital.
+Mona Vale Hospital plays a significant role in providing health care services to the community.
+The hospital's focus has shifted to sub-acute, community health, urgent care and palliative care services in order to complement the acute care to be delivered at the new Northern Beaches Hospital.

-The new Northern Beaches Hospital will have 488 beds - nearly 200 beds more than currently provided by Manly and Mona Vale Hospitals.
-This represents a significant increase and these beds will be accessed in exactly the same way by the local community.
+The new Northern Beaches Hospital has 488 beds - nearly 200 beds more than previously provided by Manly and Mona Vale hospitals.
+This represents a significant increase and these beds are being accessed in exactly the same way by the local community.

-Services at the Northern Beaches Hospital will be greatly enhanced and when compared to those currently provided at both Manly and Mona Vale Hospitals represent:
+Services at Northern Beaches Hospital are greatly enhanced and when compared to those previously provided at both Manly and Mona Vale hospitals represent:

-50 emergency bays compared to 30 bays currently available
+50 emergency bays compared to 30 bays previously

-20 intensive care beds compared to 13 currently available
+20 intensive care beds compared to 13 previously

-The new hospital will be operated by Healthscope and they will provide health services for all public patients who present to the hospital, without limiting the number of beds that can be used.
+The new hospital is operated by Healthscope and they are providing health services for all public patients who present to the hospital, without limiting the number of beds that can be used.

 It's about meeting the needs of our community

 The contract between the Government and Healthscope ensures the new hospital will be required to meet a range of performance requirements.
-This includes managing waiting lists for elective surgery and strict triage times in the Emergency Department, just as currently happens at Manly, Mona Vale and Royal North Shore Hospitals today.
+This includes managing waiting lists for elective surgery and strict triage times in the emergency department.

-Public patients will be able to use the new hospital, including the Emergency Department, in the same way that they currently use Manly and Mona Vale Hospitals or any other public hospital.
+Public patients are able to use the new hospital, including the emergency department, in the same way they previously used Manly and Mona Vale hospitals or any other public hospital.

-For more information about the new Northern beaches Hospital visit: http://www.northernbeacheshospital.com.au/
+For more information about the new Northern Beaches Hospital visit: